abarletta/rndfittool/README.md

 ## Supported data sources

-The standard compatible format for input data is a MAT-file with the following structure (see also <code>sample_option_data.mat</code> in the repository)
+The standard compatible format for input data is a MAT-file (see [this sample](https://github.com/abarletta/rndfittool/raw/master/sample_option_data.mat)) with the following structure

 ```
 Variable name: [Size Type]